Asmyldof/Christmas-Village/README.md

 A two cheap microcontroller project to control which of ten channels is on or off based on a true-random generator (with guaranteed no bias), while also controlling the general brightness either manually or from a light sensor.
 The remainder of this ReadMe will be written as a chronological logbook, to show the speed at which the development was done.

-How a missing connector inspired me to make a present in stead buying one:
+How a missing connector inspired me to make a present in stead of buying one:
 =================

 Early December 2013: